KORabdi/Kino/README.md

 This is test API based on Nette which I made for mine future project.
 You can test is right now on demo website http://mojeapi.funsite.cz/

 #API:
-GET   - /translations - Out put is JSON response with translations data.
+GET   - /translations - Output is JSON response with translations data.

-//Here you need to autheticate

 POST - /user/registration - Register yourself by using API.
 Body: name='Your name',password='Your password',email='Your email'